By Josh Martin, ATC

 In most cases, acquired this condition occurs from posterior tibial tendon dysfunction (PTTD).
-The posterior tibial tendon (PTT) functions to stabilize the medial longitudinal arch when it’s under tension; preventing the arch from collapsing.
-When the integrity of the PTT is impaired, the ligaments surrounding the area become weak, which will result in a this condition and other biomechanical problems.
+The posterior tibial tendon (PTT) functions to stabilize the medial longitudinal arch when under tension, preventing the arch from collapsing.
+When the integrity of the PTT is impaired, the ligaments surrounding the area become weak, which will result in this condition and other biomechanical problems.

 Injuries that occur to the spring ligament can also lead to acquired pes planus.
 The spring ligament is a strong ligament that connects the navicular to the calcaneus.
-The primary function of the ligament is to stabilize the calcaneus, navicular and talus, which constructs the medial longitudinal arch.
+The ligament’s primary function is to stabilize the calcaneus, navicular, and talus, which constructs the medial longitudinal arch.
 The spring ligament subsequently provides support for the medial longitudinal arch.
 If the ligament is structurally impaired, it could compromise the integrity of the navicular.
 This would cause the navicular to drop during weight-bearing activities, which would result in pes planus deformity.

 Excessive weight barring activities can lead to fractures and tissue damage within the medial longitudinal arch.
 Obesity and excessive weight barring activities cause micro-trauma within the structural axotomy of the foot.
 Damage to any of the underlying structures will produce changes within the bones, ligaments, and muscles.
 This could jeopardize the medial longitudinal arch resulting in pes planus deformity.

 Symptoms of Pes Planus